2giosangmitom/nightfall.nvim/.github/CONTRIBUTING.md

 2. **Find Integration Point**: Identify where the integration should occur in the codebase.
 3. **Implement Integration**: Write the necessary code.
 4. **Update Supported Plugins**: Add the plugin to `M.supported_plugins` in `lua/nightfall/themes/init.lua`.
-5. **Update README**: Add the plugin to the supported plugins list in README.md with brief instructions.
+5. **Update README**: Add the plugin to the supported plugins list in `README.md` with brief instructions.
-6. **Test Integration**: Ensure compatibility and functionality.
-7. **Document Integration**: Document the process and configuration options.
+6. **Document Integration**: Document the process and configuration options.
-8. **Submit Changes**: Submit your changes as a pull request, following the contribution guidelines.
+7. **Submit Changes**: Submit your changes as a pull request, following the contribution guidelines.

 ## 📄 License